Skip to main content

 The Policy supports CDC’s values as set out in the Code of Conduct.
 It should be read in conjunction with:

-• CDC’s Code of Conduct;
+• CDC’s Code of Conduct

-• CDC’s Fraud and Corruption Control Plan; and
+• CDC’s Fraud and Corruption Control Plan

 • CDC’s Grievance Handling Policy.